GoorkaStudio/CNC/inkscape/bitmap-to-gcode-cnc.md

 # Bitmap to CNC - generate a gcode for cnc router in Inkscape (gcodetools)

-In the Inkscape you have two options to generate cnc code (gcode) form bitmap:
+In the Inkscape you have two options to generate cnc code (gcode) from bitmap:
 1) Generate centerline trace (autotrace) - one single line for router
 2) Generate outline